-American pharmaceutical company Merck & Co. headquartered at New Jersey, acquired Antelliq in April 2019 for $2.4 billion.
+In April 2019, American pharmaceutical company Merck & Co. headquartered in New Jersey acquired Antelliq for $2.4 billion.
 Antelliq will now work in Merck’s animal health division.
 This acquisition marks the beginning of the trend for pharmaceutical companies to give equal importance to their veterinary devices as well as their human healthcare equipment.
-Antelliq, a company in the field of animal identification and monitoring will not only re-establish and widely improve Merck’s reach in the veterinary monitoring devices market but it will also enhance the quality of the devices.
+Antelliq, a company in the field of animal identification and monitoring will not only re-establish and widely improve Merck’s reach in the veterinary monitoring devices market but will also enhance the quality of the devices.
 Antelliq is an American company established in 2013 and is headquartered in Dallas, Texas.

 ReportLinker is an award-winning market research solution.
 Reportlinker finds and organizes the latest industry data so you get all the market research you need - instantly, in one place.